-A wide variety of arguments have been used by both the UK Government and the British Museum to defend against the notion that the Parthenon Sculptures are stolen goods.
-But according to those fighting for their return, all of those arguments are simply attempts to ‘muddy the waters’.
+A wide variety of arguments have been used by the UK Government and the British Museum to defend against the notion that the Parthenon Sculptures are stolen goods.
+But according to those fighting for their return, all of those arguments are simply attempts to ‘muddy the waters'.

 Speaking to the Ouzo Talk podcast, Founder and Chair of the International Committee – Australia – for the Restitution of the Parthenon Marbles Inc (IOCARPM), Emmanuel John Comino AM, and committee member Theodora Gianniotis, is of the strong opinion that the British Museum is now clutching at straws, as their outdated arguments have been systematically disproven over time.

-Most notably, suggestions that Greece did not have anywhere to put the Marbles or know how to care for them were responded to a decade ago in defiant fashion with the opening of the Acropolis Museum.
+Most notably, suggestions that Greece did not have anywhere to put the Marble or know how to care for them were responded to a decade ago in defiant fashion with the opening of the Acropolis Museum.

 But according to lawyer and cultural heritage specialist Gianniotis, Greece’s abilities in archaeology and conservation have now significantly surpassed those of Britain.